zero-os/autotests/bancadati_performance_testing/scripts/README.md

-                        pairs of the number and the size(in Bytes) of files need to be generated.. ex: 10 10000000 20 1000000000: this means 10 files of 10MB and 20 files of 1GB --no_teardown         if "--no_teardown" flag is passed, All files and buckets for all minios will be removed --stability_test      if "stability_test" flag is passed, stability test
+                        pairs of the number and the size(in Bytes) of files need to be generated.. ex: 10 10000000 20 1000000000: this means 10 files of 10MB and 20 files of 1GB -d DATA_PATH, --data_path DATA_PATH
+                        Data path in which all generated data will be stored --no_teardown         if "--no_teardown" flag is passed, All files and buckets for all minios will be removed --stability_test      if "stability_test" flag is passed, stability test